Intern03-main/openstat/README.md

-Openstat Wholesale Selling Agri-Price Scraper
+Playwright web-scraper that scrapes OpenSTAT of PSA's records on Wholesale Selling Prices of Agricultural Commodities.